fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 2. Disagree
    1. Friends are temporary, and they may alter several time throughout one's lifetime.
    2. Friends do not know us insides out.

+## Topic: Characteristics of a leader of a school project.
+1. They should easily communicate with group members
+2. Help group members to get along with others.
+3. Set goals and convey them to group members
+4. Good leaders are **resourceful** and capable of **finding innovative** solutions when members **turn to them** for their problems
+5. Good leaders would create a revitalizing environment for their group members, so they would develop good self-images and endeavor to reach defined goals.
+6. Moreover, a **competent leader** should be decisive.
+7. Groups may face **challenging circumstances which need to be dealt with promptly**.
+Therefore, group leaders should be able to **make decisions on the nail**.
+8. Being led by a decisive leader, group members will become incentivized.
+Thus, they would make their contribution to achieve shared goals.
+9. They should be able to save their group from being **disbanding**.

+## Topic: Private cars should be prohibited from entering the centers of large cities
+1. Numerous cars can add to air pollution, which in turn can cause serious problems from **city dwellers**